Trumbull commissioners approve new senior-citizen rides

 Though all four organizations will provide rides inside and outside of Trumbull County, there are some differences among what they provide.

-Comfort Care-A-Van offers mostly wheelchair rides but also some rides for people who don’t use a wheelchair.
+Comfort Care-A-Van offers mostly wheelchair rides and some rides for people who don’t use a wheelchair.

 All-American USA Taxi and Garwin both provide rides to people who don’t use a wheelchair.
 It is essentially a taxi service, Siskowic-Jurkovic said.